carlhe87/IP-Rabbit/docs/main.md

 The *keyword list* can be used for manual highlight guide, Chrome auto multi highlight, and NotePad++ writing The current *Index* can be further expanded into a mindmap or conccept map or even a knowledge graph.

+2020.06.19
+I have uitilized the NotePad++ and Pearl for cleaning the text of EPC and IR, now available in this website.
+EPC and IR are legal texts and therefore no copyright issue exists.
+It is safe to publish.
+In the next step, I would like to edit the EPC and IR in a wiki manner with keywords and index based on Visser's book.
+Since I am working based on the book, rather than copying it, therefore, there should be no copy right issue.
+The wiki style can be combined with highlighting: link keywords to the index, and then free highlight.
+This can be a gradual process during the study of the index.